audietron171/Unofficial-LG-Theming-Template-UX9-/README.md

 <li>You can now transfer this to your phone (via OneDrive, Google Drive, Bluetooth etc) and install (keeping in mind to use an app other than Downloads or Google Files).
 Ignore any Play Protect warnings and up to you on submitting it to Play Protect.</li>
 <li>You can now apply the theme.</li>
 <li>I recommend to always restart your device to ensure themes are applied correctly but there’s a quicker way.
 Turn night mode on & off and force stop Home.</li>
+<li>Create a folder called "res" in the same directory as the AndroidManifest.xml for the app you want to modify (ie "app\individual\alarmclock\src\main\res"</li>
+<li>Place the resources you wish to modify in the same style as the original app (e.g in "res/values/colors.xml" place the entries and their new color codes).
+Check RRO guides on this</li>
  </ol>
 </ul>